How to Use the Nslookup Command

 Nslookup command on Linux

-For IBM Linux users, the Linux nslookup command can be executed through its terminal window.
+For IBM Linux users, the Linux name server lookup command can be executed through its terminal window.

 - Press Ctrl+Alt+T in Ubuntu.